This blog was originally published on 6/6/2016 and updated on 1/17/2019

 One of the biggest benefits to IT automation is the amount of time your team will save on manual, repeatable tasks.
-Leveraging automation helps your team reduce the time spent on creating tickets and configuring applications, which adds up over time.
+Leveraging automation in business operations helps your team reduce the time spent on creating tickets and configuring applications, which adds up over time.
 Based on estimates, it takes 5 to 7 minutes for techs to open up new tickets due to manual steps like assigning companies and contact information, finding and adding configurations, and more.

 With automatic ticket routing, you can reduce the time spent on tickets to just 30 seconds.
 For a tech that works on 20 tickets a day, that results in 90 minutes a day, or 7.5 hours a week, in additional productivity.